Optimal quantisation of probability measures using maximum mean discrepancy: Discussion

-\textbf{Acknowledgements:} The authors wish to thank Lester Mackey for helpful feedback on an earlier draft.
+The authors are grateful to Lester Mackey and Luc Pronzato for helpful feedback on an earlier draft, and to Wilson Chen for sharing the code used to produce Figure \ref{fig: chen comparison}.
 This work was supported by the Lloyd's Register Foundation programme on data-centric engineering at the Alan Turing Institute, UK.
-MR was supported by the British Heart Foundation-Alan Turing Institute cardiovascular data-science award (BHF; SP/18/6/33805).
+MR was supported by the British Heart Foundation--Alan Turing Institute cardiovascular data science award (BHF;~SP/18/6/33805). } } \fi